-Located in the West Lawn neighborhood, West Lawn Park totals 15.90 acres and features a gymnasium, fitness center and multi-purpose clubrooms.
+Located in the West Lawn neighborhood, West Lawn Park totals 15.90 acres and features a gymnasium, fitness center, a mini-pitch soccer court and multi-purpose clubrooms.
 Outside, the park offers multi-purpose fields, a playground, sandbox, racquetball courts.
 Many of these spaces are available for rental including our gymnasium and multi-purpose clubrooms.

 Park-goers can participate in seasonal sports, preschool activities, gymnastics, cheerleading, arts & crafts, aerobics, walking club, and senior club.
 After school programs are offered throughout the school year, and in the summer youth can participate in the Chicago Park District’s popular six-week day camp.

 In addition to programs, West Lawn Park hosts fun special events throughout the year for the entire family, including holiday-themed events.